xwanyue0221/Graduate-Portfolio/README.md

 This repository is the Graduation Portfolio Milestone for my master's degree of Applied Data Science at Syracuse University.
 It will showcase the academic projects I did in the previous coursework and my knowledge about data science and machine learning.

-## 1. Paper: How data science master program has cultivated me?
+## 1. Paper: How I Would Learn Data Science?
 Paper-link
 This paper is basically a summary of what I have learned during the 2 years in the master's program of Applied Data Science - the knowledge and critical thinkings regarding data science, and the technical skills that are required to succeed in this field.